 Led by PI Nicholas Reich and based in the Department of Biostatistics and Epidemiology at the University of Massachusetts Amherst, the Reich Lab focuses on developing statistical methods and tools for data arising from infectious disease settings.

 We use statistics, data science, and epidemiology to gain better understanding of the complexities of infectious disease dynamics.
-Our work has been featured in the New York Times and on New England Public Radio.
+Our work has been featured in the New York Times, the Boston Globe, and on New England Public Radio.

 With active funded projects from the NIH, DARPA, CDC, and VA, the Lab is involved in independent and collaborative research efforts.
-Our collaborators include the Infectious Disease Dynamics Working Group at Johns Hopkins, the Thai Ministry of Public Health, the Dengue Branch of the CDC in Puerto Rico, the New York City Department of Health and Mental Hygiene, the Children's Hospital Colorado, and the Veterans Health Administration branches in New York City and Iowa City.
+Our collaborators include the Infectious Disease Dynamics Working Group at Johns Hopkins, the Thai Ministry of Public Health and National Electronics and Computer Technology Center (NECTEC), the Dengue Branch of the CDC in Puerto Rico, the New York City Department of Health and Mental Hygiene, the Children's Hospital Colorado, and the Veterans Health Administration branches in New York City and Iowa City.

 Nick is an Associate Professor of Biostatistics at UMass.
 He received his PhD in Biostatstics from Johns Hopkins, where he also did his post-doctoral training in infectious disease epidemiology.
 He also enjoys spending time outside with his family (hiking, camping, canoeing, gardening).